-\You are free to choose any courses at or above 100-level to complete unrestricted electives, although you may need to use some these credits) to take a math course that prepares you for the required level of math in your program.
+^{}You are free to choose any courses at or above 100-level to complete unrestricted electives, although you may need to use some these credits to take a math course that prepares you for the required level of math in your program.
 If you begin French at a higher level than FRE 101, you will receive additional unrestricted electives.
-You should also consider using unrestricted electives to begin work on completing
+You should also consider using unrestricted electives to begin work on completing a minor

-Cannot be HIS\ E201 or HIS\ E202.
+1 Cannot be HIS E201 or HIS E202.

-CSCU Pathway Transfer Degree: Italian (EG18)
+CSCU Pathway Transfer Degree: Italian Studies (EG18)

-Campus contact: Professor Jamilet Ortiz, JOrtiz@hcc.commnet.edu
+Campus contacts for this program: Professor Jamilet Ortiz, JOrtiz@hcc.commnet.edu